MarineFou/CANYON-MED/README.md

 Fourrier, M., Coppola, L., Claustre, H., D’Ortenzio, F., Sauzède, R., and Gattuso, J.-P. (2020).
 A Regional Neural Network Approach to Estimate Water-Column Nutrient Concentrations and Carbonate System Variables in the Mediterranean Sea: CANYON-MED.
 Frontiers in Marine Science 7. doi:10.3389/fmars.2020.00620.

+Fourrier M, Coppola L, Claustre H,D’Ortenzio F, Sauzède R andGattuso J-P (2021) Corrigendum: A Regional Neural Network Approach to Estimate Water-Column Nutrient Concentrations and Carbonate System Variables in the Mediterranean Sea: CANYON-MED.
+Frontiers in Marine Science 8. doi:10.3389/fmars.2021.650509.

-When using the method, please cite the paper.
+When using the method, please cite the papers.
 For any questions, please contact me at : marine.fourrier@protonmail.com

 ------